Ch3ru09/popsicle-crash/brainstorm.md

 #

-PS: I'll be using the pronoun "He" because it's just simpler to write than "He/She/It/They".
+PS: I'll be using the pronoun "He" for the player because it's just simpler to write than "He/She/It/They".

 #